-Do you want to know the molar extinction coefficient of your drug substance protein?
+Do you need the molar extinction coefficient of your drug substance protein?

 The protein’s molar extinction coefficient depends on the actual protein sequence, the content of UV absorbing amino acids, and the buffer composition.
 We can help you determine it accurately.

 The ICH Q6B Guidelines (Test Procedures and Acceptance Criteria for Biotechnological/Biological Products) requires the determination of the extinction coefficient of a protein.
 This blog post describes why it is important to determine it, regardless of whether you follow the ICH Q6B or not.

 When the extinction coefficient of your drug substance protein is known, you can use spectrophotometry and UV-absorption to determine the protein concentration in laboratory samples.